conduitl/csv_lesson/README.md

 3. The rest of our code has the same pattern as before.
 Notice that we've added California for consolidation into our output file.

+### Making our program to scale

+Declaring a variable for every file we wish to read is not a solution that can scale.
+To get ready to scale, we'll introduce the addition assignment operator `+=`.
+This operator says "Give the current value of this variable, add the following to it, and then give me back the results.
+In other words, instead of writing `x = x + 1`, we can write `x += 1`.
+In the next listing, we leverage `+=` on our `consolidateData` variable.
+First, we need to declare our `consolidatedData` as an empty string: `var consolidatedData = '';`, otherwise we be telling our program to add a value to something that is undefined.

 <a name="l6"></a>__Listing 6 - The addition assignment operator__  | [return to top](#)
 ```JavaScript
 const fs = require('fs');